alyssa d'amato

 mco 427 – final blog post

-I am, admittedly, guilty of finding myself sucked into several of those almost interpersonally recorded TikTok makeup ads, which are pumped out by a plethora of influencers, all of various calibers of influence, and in great quantity.
+I am, admittedly, guilty of finding myself sucked into several of those almost interpersonally recorded TikTok makeup ads vouching in favor of obscure Korean skincare brands, among many others– marketing stratagems disguised as conversations– which are pumped out by a plethora of influencers, all of various calibers of influence, and in sizable quantity.

-Actually, I could have written an entire segment alone merely breaking down just how much time on average I waste per week, aimlessly browsing the web for items I don’t need/otherwise wouldn’t think to purchase, but that I am successfully convinced the purchasing of will be life-altering in some form because some girl who looked like me opened her phone camera under mediocre ring lighting and gaped at the screen in typical Gen Z fashion as she applied a swatch of the Maracuja Tinted Moisturizer by Tarte Cosmetics.
+Actually, I could have written an entire segment alone merely breaking down just how much time on average I waste per week, aimlessly browsing the web for items I don’t need/otherwise wouldn’t think to purchase, but items nonetheless which I am successfully convinced the purchasing of will be life-altering in some manner because some girl who looked like me opened her phone camera under mediocre ring lighting and gaped at the screen in typical Gen Z fashion as she applied a swatch of the Maracuja Tinted Moisturizer by Tarte Cosmetics onto her cheek.
 Why is this?
-What’s more, I am almost always disappointed with the product’s performance.
+What’s more, I am almost always sorely disappointed with each product’s performance.
 (Probably because I never truly needed it to begin with, but still…)

-So sit back, relax, grab a snack, and let’s get into it.
+So sit back, relax, grab a snack, and let’s delve into it.
 This one’s for my fellow teenage/adolescents who find it difficult to scroll past these type of advertisements– which, spoiler alert, know exactly what they’re doing, by the way.
 Those of us who, no matter how much we speculate it’s too good to be true, still have trouble silencing those intrusive, tempting words in the backs of our minds: but what if it’s not?
+Could this be the game-changing product my life has been missing all along?
+(Or maybe that’s just me.)

-Bred out of convenience and a money-hungry, evolved desire for profits within a new medium, online shopping has presented the world with a whole new ballgame to foster and enable a culture of materialism.
-While the concept was technically first introduced in 1979 by a man called Michael Aldrich (he invented the ability to ‘call in’ to a TV program to make various catalogue purchases, or “teleshopping”), mainstream online shopping as we commonly know it to be today found its start in 1995, with the launching of platforms Amazon and eBay (then known as AuctionWeb).
+Bred out of convenience and a money-hungry, evolved desire for profits across a new medium, online shopping has presented the world with a whole new ballgame to foster and enable a culture of materialism.
+While the concept was technically first introduced in 1979 by inventor Michael Aldrich (he invented the ability to ‘call in’ to a TV program to make various catalogue purchases, or “teleshopping”), mainstream online shopping as we commonly know it to be today found its start in 1995, with the launching of the revolutionary e-commerce platforms Amazon and eBay (then known as AuctionWeb).

 Being born in 2002, I never stood a chance.

-Money can be drained directly from the pockets of impressionable consumers like you and I, without having to even leave our houses.
+Money can be drained directly from the pockets of naive, impressionable consumers like you and I, without even having to leave our houses.
 What a monumental, innovative business model, indeed!
-And it has proven to be such a tremendous game changer that our beloved malls we all once knew and loved are being driven out of business amidst this new age of online shopping, which many view as being more convenient, more affordable, and more versatile.
+And it has proven to be such a prodigious game changer that our beloved malls we all once knew and loved are being driven out of business amidst this new age of online shopping, which many view as being more convenient, more affordable, and more versatile.
 But it doesn’t stop there.
-Companies like DoorDash, UberEats, and GrubHub have gained a cumulative 111 million users and seen an influx in users of over 16% since 2020, certainly increasing since the pandemic, but demonstrating a tremendous likelihood of lingering popularity in the imminent future all the same.
+Virtual food ordering and delivery platforms like DoorDash, UberEats, and GrubHub currently occupy a cumulative 111 million users and have gained an influx of over 16% since 2020, certainly increasing since the pandemic, but demonstrating a tremendous likelihood of lingering popularity in the imminent future all the same.
 In an digital age where everyone is dependent on their phone for nearly every single daily function, it is all too easy to hitch ads throughout every nook and cranny of the web so they are seen by just about every user of all ages, sexual orientations, occupations, interests– just about every self classification you can muster, really.
-I cannot tell you how many purchases I have made online and been offered a $10, $10, $20 ‘reward’ to make an account through DoorDash (a futile ‘gift,’ however, as someone who is already a DashPass member.
-I suppose it’s more like a bribe, at the end of the day, between partner organizations).
+I cannot tell you how many purchases I have made online and been offered a $10, $10, $20 ‘reward’ if I made an account through DoorDash (a pointless ‘gift,’ however; as someone who is already a DashPass member.
+It is more of a bribe to enroll with their partner than anything else).

 Again– I never stood a chance.